Paris Peace Accords: Aftermath

 According to the provisions of the 1967 Constitution, Vice President Trần Văn Hương replaced Thiệu.
 Both the United States and South Vietnam hoped for the establishment of a coalition government with the PRG in South Vietnam to save peace and prevent the South from falling into the hands of communism.
 However because of their great military advantage, the communists rejected Saigon's offer to form a coalition government.
 The Vietnam War ended when South Vietnamese President Dương Văn Minh, a left-wing neutralist taking power on April 28 by congressional designation, surrendered to the PAVN on the radio two day later.
-The North Vietnamese-controlled PRG became the new governement of South Vietnam.
+The North Vietnamese-controlled PRG became the new government of South Vietnam.
 Schlesinger had announced early in the morning of April 29 the beginning of Operation Frequent Wind, which entailed the evacuation of the last US diplomatic, military and civilian personnel from Saigon via helicopter, which was completed in the early morning hours of April 30.
 Not only did North Vietnam conquer South Vietnam, but the communists were also victorious in Cambodia when the Khmer Rouge captured Phnom Penh on April 17, as were the communist Pathet Lao in Laos successful in taking power peacefully in Laos on December 2.
 Like Saigon, US civilian and military personnel were evacuated from Phnom Penh, US diplomatic presence in Vientiane was significantly downgraded, and the number of remaining US personnel was severely reduced.
 After the fall of the Republic of Vietnam, the United States imposed a trade embargo on all of Vietnam until 1994.
 US$3.3 billion in reconstruction aid for North Vietnam, which U.S. president Richard Nixon had secretly promised in the form of a letter offering a specific figures after the Paris Peace Accords, was refused by the US on the grounds that North Vietnam violated the agreement.

 After taking over South Vietnam, North Vietnam advocated rapid unification.
 North Vietnam and the PRG applied to join the United Nations as separate states in July 1975 but were vetoed by the United States both times in September on the grounds that the Soviet Union and China vetoed South Korea's application for membership in August.
 The communists legitimized their rule over all of Vietnam by holding a consultative conference in November and holding joint parliamentary elections in April 1976 to establish the Socialist Republic on July 2.
 The United States refused to recognize the new state until 1995, four years after the collapse of the Soviet Union and most other communist countries.
 In 1997, Vietnam agreed to formally drop its request that the U.S. honors its 1973 aid commitment and instead to pay off the debts of former South Vietnam, then amounting to $140 million, in order to be allowed to trade with the U.S.